lenuel/Capstone-Arvato-Project/README.md

-## Create a Customer Segmentation Report for Arvato Financial Solutions
+## Customer Segmentation Report for Arvato Financial Solutions

 ### Table of Contents